GE agrees to export financing from UK, may create 1,000 jobs

 The deal, announced on Thursday, could be seen as the latest sign of U.S. exporters' unhappiness at the winding down of the U.S. Export-Import Bank, which lent money to foreign customers of U.S. exporters.
 Its charter lapsed on June 30 after conservatives in the U.S. Congress cast it as a promoter of "crony capitalism."

-GE is already shifting jobs overseas because of the lack of U.S. export financing and plane-maker Boeing Co, the largest U.S. exporter, is threatening to do the same.
+GE is already shifting jobs overseas because of the lack of U.S. export financing and plane-maker Boeing Co (BA.N), the largest U.S. exporter, is threatening to do the same.

 It is unclear how much business the United States stands to lose with the closure of Ex-Im, or how many companies will follow GE's lead.